PPGFlowECG: Latent Rectified Flow with Cross-Modal Encoding for PPG-Guided ECG Generation and Cardiovascular Disease Detection: Methodology

 \subsection{Latent Rectified Flow}

-To achieve high-fidelity ECG generation from PPG, we develop a generative model based on latent rectified flow.
-The key advantage of this approach is that it reduces the generative process to learning a straight-line vector field in a well-structured latent space.
-Instead of operating in the raw signal domain, we leverage the latent space aligned by the CardioAlign Encoder, which is lower-dimensional and smoother, thereby better satisfying the continuity assumptions of flow models and markedly improving both training stability and sampling efficiency.
+To enable high-fidelity ECG generation from PPG, we develop a generative model based on latent rectified flow.
+This formulation reduces generation to learning a straight-line vector field in a structured latent space.
+Rather than modeling flow dynamics directly in the raw waveform domain~\cite{nambu2025cardioflow}, we operate in the shared latent space, which is lower-dimensional and smoother.
+This choice better satisfies the continuity assumptions underlying flow models, improving training stability and enabling efficient sampling.

-{\bfseries Generative Modeling of Latent Representations.} Our objective is to learn a conditional vector field $v_\theta$ that transports an isotropic Gaussian prior $\mathcal{N}(\mathbf{0}, \mathbf{I})$ to the target ECG latent distribution.
-Let $y$ denote the ECG latent representation produced by the CardioAlign Encoder, and $c$ the corresponding PPG latent representation used as the conditioning signal.
-Starting from a noise sample $z \sim \mathcal{N}(\mathbf{0}, \mathbf{I})$, the model learns a deterministic mapping from $z$ to $y$ guided by $c$.
-The central insight of the Rectified Flow framework is that the generative process can be reduced to learning a straight-line trajectory from $z$ to $y$.
-For any interpolation time $t \sim \mathcal{U}(0,1)$, the intermediate latent state is defined as:

-Here, $t=0$ corresponds to the initial noise and $t=1$ to the target.
-Because the trajectory is linear, the ideal drift—i.e., the instantaneous velocity vector—remains constant and independent of $t$:

-where $v^\star$ denotes the ground-truth field defined by the linear trajectory, and the learnable field $v_\theta$ is trained to approximate it.
-This formulation removes the need to capture complex time-dependent dynamics, thereby simplifying the learning process.
-To estimate this constant drift, the parameterized model $v_\theta(x_t, t, c)$ is optimized with a mean-squared error (MSE) objective:

-In practice, stability is improved by sampling multiple independent time points $t$ for each $(z, y)$ pair.
-This strategy retains the simplicity of rectified flow while promoting robust convergence, making it particularly effective for generative modeling in structured latent spaces.